JS-RUH-1/W01D02-HW-HTML/README.md

 ![output answer](images/Output.png)

 ## Bonus
-you can add some css style
+You can add some css style